mariodchavezl/ModelingSimulationProject/README.md

 # Modeling and Simulation Final Project
-Final Project of the Modeling and Simulation Model
+Final Project of the Modeling and Simulation Module